How to make your voice sound better

 • Your emotional tone: Does the pitch of your voice match the content of your words?
 Does it seem authentic?
 Do you sound friendly, cheery, and upbeat?
 How about fearful and unsure?
 Or angry, or overconfident, or sarcastic?

-To broaden your understanding even further, play the recording at different speeds, such as 1.25x and 0.75x, and evaluate whether the same tone and vocal phenomena come through.
+Also try playing the recording at different speeds, such as 1.25x and 0.75x, and evaluate whether the same tone and vocal phenomena come through.
 Play it quietly and loudly.
 The most effective voices are comprehensible and emotionally resonant at different speeds and volumes.

 3. Slow down and speak deliberately.